pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~__NO THIS IS OVERKILL__ Give cameras different background colors?
 Tints?
 Other perceptual differences?~~
 - ~~__IT'S FUNNIER IF IT'S THE ICONIC COMBAT LEVEL__ Consider what the tiles need to look like to recreate the basic murder scene (or rather at least one of them)~~

-- Enemy tank AI... (oh boy - could just wander around aimlessly and shoot if you're around which would be relatively close to the Woodcutter's story - clumsy fighting)
+- Basic Enemy tank AI (oh boy - could just wander around aimlessly and shoot if you're around which would be relatively close to the Woodcutter's story - clumsy fighting)
+- Instruction: FIGHT?
+- Lose ending: ...
+- Win ending: ...
+- Time ending: ...
+- Endings could all be ambiguous?
+WAIT THAT'S NOT WHAT HAPPENED?

 # Taxi Driver (Mirror)

-# Blade Runner (Time to die)

-# Godzilla
-- Should I replace this as not arthouse enough?
-Though it's on criterion, so...

-# THX1138 (White space)
-- Should I replace this as not arthouse enough?
-Though it's on criterion, so...

-# Indiana Jones
-- Should I replace this as not arthouse enough?

-# Star Wars
-- Should I replace this as not arthouse enough?
+- Implement "you talkin to me" on shoot at mirror tank (invisible bullet?)
+- Point per you talkin to me
+- Timer for ending?
+- Instruction: PREPARE YOURSELF
+- Ending: YOU'RE READY (or maybe not if you have 0 points?)

+# Some Like It Hot (Pink Tanks)

+- ~~Pink tanks~~

+- Enemy AI?
+Or not?
+- Shooting and winning etc. Just standard combat actually
+- Instruction: ???
+- Endings: ???